greim/hoxy/readme.markdown

 Overview
 ========

-Hoxy is a web hacking proxy for [node.js](http://nodejs.org/), intended for use by web developers.
+Hoxy is a web-hacking proxy for [node.js](http://nodejs.org/), intended for use by web developers.
 Hoxy is similar in concept to [Firebug](http://getfirebug.com/), or perhaps [Greasemonkey](http://www.greasespot.net/), but it operates within the HTTP transport layer rather than within the client runtime.
 As such, hoxy runs as a standalone proxy server, not as an add-on for any specific browser.

 Starting Hoxy
 ---------------

 Stand in the hoxy project dir and type:

-    node hoxy.js port
+    node hoxy.js

-...where *port* is the port hoxy will listen on (optional, defaults to 8080).
+This will start hoxy on port 8080.
+(To start hoxy on a different port, use `--port=8081`.)
 Next, configure your browser's proxy settings to point to hoxy.

 If it doesn't already exist, upon startup hoxy will create a file in the `rules` dir called `rules.txt`.
 Open this file in your text editor and edit/add rules as needed.
 There's no need to restart hoxy each time you save the rules file.

 Note: hoxy catches as many errors as possible in an effort to stay running.
 By default, error messages are suppressed.
-If you're writing rules or developing plugins (or developing hoxy itself), you should run in debug mode so that you can see syntax or runtime errors as they occur:
+If you're writing rules or developing plugins (or developing hoxy itself), you should run in debug mode so you can see syntax or runtime errors as they occur:

     node hoxy.js --debug